meettyj/Tobacco-on-Twitter/revision/most_favorite_and_retweet_tweet.md

 ## Conclusion
 - Here are tweets with most favorites and retweets.
 - Format is (favorites, retweets, tweet).
 For example, (5, 0, 'My Vape Pen is Missing') indicate this tweet receive 5 favorites and 0 retweets.
 - Our data still have some false positive.
-For example, "The Swisher boys" in first section come from ecig keyword "e swisher".
+For example, "The Swisher boys" in [first section]() come from ecig keyword "e swisher". "cancer" in [third section]() may because of the tobacco classifier.

 ## 1. Positive sentiment on e-cig
 ### 2016_12